microsoft/fluent-ui-react/packages/react-theming/README.md

 );
 ```

+## Principles

+`compose` follows 3 principles:

+- Prefer faster components over more flexible components (if a decision between the 2 must be made.)

+- Decouple theming/styling from implementation in order to ensure the styling approach can be replaced without rewriting the component.

+- Keep it simple; avoid adding too many concepts for developers to learn.

 ## Who is `compose` for?

 Components created with `compose` are meant for use by anyone.

-`compose` itself is primarily intended for use by component authors;
-it provides a consistent means of attaching to a "themed context".
+`compose` itself is primarily intended for use by component authors; it provides a consistent means of attaching to a "themed context".

-`compose` can also be used by application developers to enable a
-greater level of customization when the "theme" does not provide
+`compose` can also be used by application developers to enable a greater level of customization when the "theme" does not provide enough flexibility.
-enough flexibility.

 ## When should I use `compose`?